julianlam/feps/fep/ae0c/fep-ae0c.md

 ### Relay Client Actor

-A Relay Client Actor establishes following relationship with a relay server actor and then processes relayed messages sent to the actor's [ActivityPub] inbox.
+A Relay Client Actor establishes a `following` relationship with a relay server actor and then processes relayed messages sent to the actor's [ActivityPub] inbox.
 The relay client server will add the relay inboxes to the delivery target for content with public visibility.

 #### Relay Subscription